tevador/RandomX/doc/specs.md

 A register is considered as modified by an instruction in the following cases:

 * It is the destination register of an integer instruction except IMUL_RCP and ISWAP_R.
-* It is the destination register of IMUL_RCP and `imm32` is not zero.
+* It is the destination register of IMUL_RCP and `imm32` is not zero or a power of 2.
 * It is the source or the destination register of ISWAP_R and the destination and source registers are distinct.
 * The CBRANCH instruction is considered to modify all integer registers.